 BUILDING A MORE ROBUST AND FLEXIBLE NETWORK: IT Redesign from the Bottom Up

-Cancer Care Northwest is the Inland Northwest’s premier cancer center, providing an integrated approach to the diagnosis, treatment and healing of cancer and blood-related diseases.
+Cancer Care Northwest (CCNW) is the Inland Northwest’s premier cancer center, providing an integrated approach to the diagnosis, treatment and healing of cancer and blood-related diseases.

 Cancer Care Northwest is made up of 29 physicians, nine nurse practitioners and physician assistants, and more than 250 support staff prepared to help give you the best treatment for your cancer.
 They serve patients at eight locations in the Spokane and Coeur d’Alene metropolitan area, along with five outreach clinics throughout Washington state.